PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-06 10:17:37
+Last updated: 2024-04-06 10:18:13
-Random Quote: When will you guys realize, that the only difference between my real life and a p0rn0 is, my real life has better lighting? - Barney Stinson
+Random Quote: Bro McDonald had a farm, E-I-E-I-bro
+And on that farm he had some chicks, E-I-E-I-bro
+With a hot chick here and a dumb chick there... - Barney Stinson